esm-tools/esm_tools/docs/installation.rst

 Downloading
 -----------

-``esm_tools`` is hosted on https://gitlab.awi.de, with a mirror on https://gitlab.dkrz.de .
-To get access to the software, you need to be able to login to one of these two servers.
+``esm_tools`` is hosted on https://github.com/esm-tools with mirrors on https://gitlab.awi.de and https://gitlab.dkrz.de .
+To get access to the software, you need to be able to login to one of these servers.

+github.com:
+        Open for everyone with a GitHub account.

 gitlab.awi.de:
         - DMAWI login: open to all employees of the Alfred Wegener Helmholtz Institute for Polar and Climate Research.
 Make sure the DMAWI tab is active, then use your normal AWI LDAP login and password to sign in.